• Skip to main content

 December 26, 2021 By Masaki Mori

 Native speakers say “shiro” or “shiroi” to mean ‘white’ in Japanese.
 The first one is a noun; the second one is an adjective.
 In this blog post, I will explain these two words and how to use them through example sentences.
-My explanations would help Japanese learners to say “white” more confidently in Japanese.
+My explanations would help Japanese learners to understand which one to use more clearly.
 Then, let’s get started!

 Contents